Danodya/developer-profile-analyzer/README.md

 * [Valor Software Foundation](https://valor-software.com/ng2-charts/) for their [ng2-charts](https://github.com/valor-software/ng2-charts) wrapper for _Chart.js_.
 * [InfoMediaLtd](https://github.com/InfomediaLtd) for their [angular2-materialize](https://github.com/InfomediaLtd/angular2-materialize) wrapper for MaterializeCSS.
 * [In28Minutes](http://www.springboottutorial.com/unit-testing-for-spring-boot-rest-services) for their Unit Testing (Based on JUnit and Mockito) blogpost.
+* [Oshervoe's book](https://www.goodreads.com/book/show/6487349-the-art-of-unit-testing) for a great deal of knowledge on Unit Testing.